 In hindsight, my symptoms were prevalent long before I gave them the attention they needed.

-I excused what I was enduring to being a new mom.
+I excused what I was sensing to being a new mom.
 JJ had only turned one when my symptoms became too obvious to explain away.
-In the time before that I had achey legs and chalked that up to exhaustion from keeping up with my newborn, the occasional spot of blood I explained away as a post-pregnancy hemorrhoid, abdominal cramping was just my body getting back into shape after all it had been through and a sick stomach after meals was just the norm, I had been battling that my whole life.
+I had achey legs and chalked that up to exhaustion from keeping up with my newborn, the occasional spot of blood I explained away as a post-pregnancy hemorrhoid, abdominal cramping was just my body getting back into shape after all it had been through and a sick stomach after meals was just the norm, I had been battling that my whole life.